Jonathan Ross: Awards and charity

+Interests

 Ross is a big pop and rock music fan and maintains a particular interest in British punk rock, which captivated him when he was young.
 The first band he saw in concert was punk band X-Ray Spex at Islington's Hope and Anchor pub in North London.
 He paid tribute to lead singer Poly Styrene following her death.
 He has described himself as "about as big a fan of David Bowie as you will find on the planet".
 The glam art rock band Roxy Music are one of his all-time favourite acts and were invited to perform on the final episode of Friday Night with Jonathan Ross.

 Ross is a fan of science fiction, including Doctor Who.
 He contributed his early memories of the series, which included the 1968 serial The Invasion, to a book which raised funds for Alzheimer's Research UK.

+Ross is a fan of the animation studio Studio Ghibli, especially the works of director Hayao Miyazaki, and has been an early proponent of its works before its international popularity.
+He first saw Nausicaä of the Valley of the Wind in 1987, which he praises as "massively underrated", and considers Spirited Away to be a "masterpiece".
+He would later interview Miyazaki for Japanorama.
+Ross provided a minor voice role in one episode of Ronja, the Robber's Daughter.

 Ross is also a fan of comic books and co-owned a comic shop in London with Paul Gambaccini.
 He released Turf, his first comic book, in 2010, with American artist Tommy Lee Edwards.